xrdocs/multicast/_tutorials/tree-sid-coe.md

 ## Static Tree-SID + COE

-The topology that will be used is shown below.

-Summary topology:
+In our topology, there are two static Tree-SID policies configured ( sr_p2mp_root_198.19.1.5_static_c40 and sr_p2mp_root_198.19.1.5_static_c41).
+Both Tree-SID policies are rooted at Node-5 but are optimized for different route metric (
+TE and IGP respectively).
+The following shows a screenshot of one of the Tree-SID polices as rendered by the Crosswork Optimization Engine.

+Static Tree-SID summary:

 ![TreeSID+COE static summary topology.png]({{site.baseurl}}/images/TreeSID+COE static summary topology.png)

-Tree-SID path topology:
+Static Tree-SID path:

 ![TreeSID+COE tree-sid path topology.png]({{site.baseurl}}/images/TreeSID+COE tree-sid path topology.png)

-We can see from the path topology that the Root is node 5, Bud nodes are 1, 7 and the Leaf node is 4.
+We can see from the path topology that the Root is Node-5, Bud nodes are Node-1, Node-7 and the Leaf node is Node-4.

 ### Configurations

-_delete configurations that do not belong to static?_

 **PCE config:**